Nooberieno/DnD-Homebrew/Tome of Petty Spellcasters.md

 **Duration**: Instantaneous

 **Description:**
 You attempt to turn the target's reproductive system into heavy tungsten, causing excruciating pain and debilitating effects.
-The target must make a Constitution saving throw On a failed save, the target's movement speed is halved, and they take `dice: 2d8`2d8 force damage at the start of each of its turns.
+The target must make a Constitution saving throw On a failed save, the target's movement speed is halved, and they take 2d8 force damage at the start of each of its turns.
 The target can make a new saving throw at the end of each of its turns, ending the spell on a success.
 On a successful save the target takes half damage.
 This spell fails if the target has no balls

 #### **13. Osmium Ovaries**
 *3rd level Transmutation*